 \subsection{Background}

-There are a number of celebrated and named theorems in classical Kähler Geometry demonstrating the excellent behavior of such objects i.e. The Kodiara and Nakano Vanishing Theorems, The Hard Lefschetz Theorem, The Hodge Index Theorem, etc; though in this paper the Hard Lefschetz Theorem will be our particular focus.
-Classically on a compact manifold of dimension $n$ we have that by Poincar\'e Duality.
-These spaces are then isomorphic, and on a compact Kähler manifold the Hard Lefschetz Theorem says that wedging with (the appropriate power of) the Kähler class is an isomorphism between them.
-Recently, there has been attention towards Kähler Lie Algebroids, see \cite{MR4722602} where it was shown that both the Kodaira Vanishing Theorem and the Hodge-Riemann Bilinear relations still hold true.
-Though the Hard Lefschetz Theorem can be stated with seemingly no appeal to Hodge Theory, the modern method of proof crucially uses the theory, and so will we.
+There are a number of celebrated and named theorems in classical Kähler Geometry demonstrating the excellent behavior of such objects, i.e. The Kodaira and Nakano Vanishing Theorems, The Hard Lefschetz Theorem, The Hodge Index Theorem, etc; though in this paper the Hard Lefschetz Theorem will be our particular focus.
+Classically on an oriented compact manifold of dimension $n$ we have that by Poincar\'e Duality, where $H_{dR}^k(M)$ are the deRham cohomology groups of $M$.
+The Hard Lefschetz Theorem can be viewed as saying that on a compact Kähler manifold, wedging with an appropriate power of the Kähler class is an isomorphism witnessing this phenomenon.
+Recently, there has been attention towards Kähler Lie Algebroids, see \cite{MR4722602}, where it was shown that both the Kodaira Vanishing Theorem and the Hodge-Riemann Bilinear relations still hold true.